oveddan/site/content/portfolio/presence/index.md

 Presence uses the [pre-trained model](https://github.com/CSAILVision/GazeCapture) provided by the researchers to track gaze in real-time.
 It detects faces and eyes use OpenCV, then forwards these detection through the neural-network model using Caffe, which then outputs the gaze positions in centimeters relative to the camera.
 A Processing sketch reads these positions, generates an animation, and converts the animation into servo position byte instructions which are sent over serial to a servo controller.

+#### Hardware

+The installation consists of 21 Futaba S3004 servos controlled by a Mini Maestro 24-Channel USB Servo Controller, which is connected over usb to a PC with a Nvidia gtx970 gpu.
+A basic webcam is connected over usb to the PC.
+A 5V 8A power supply powers the servos.

+The servos are mounted to a piece of laser-cut acrylic, which is attached to a CNC-routed Plywood frame.
+White shippings tubes with electrical-tape spirals are mounted to each motor using CNC-routed end-caps attached to mounting hubs.
+Steel screws which are fastened to the top of the frame provide horizontal support to the tubes and allow them to rotate freely.